 404 Pages: Best Practices for Creating Custom Error Pages

+404 pages can be a nightmare for users if not done correctly.
 Imagine clicking a webpage link and being met with and the page no longer exists, annoying right?
 But, we’ve all been there.
-Despite being a real facepalm moment for web developers everywhere, having a good 404 page is still important for your site’s usability and search engine visibility.
+404 pages can be a real facepalm moment for web developers.
+With 404 page best practices, you can improve your site’s usability and search engine visibility.

 In an ideal world, users would never encounter a 404 page but even on well-maintained websites these things happen so it’s always good to be on the safe side.
 Managing the backend of your website is just as important as how it looks!